Krypto-iaik/AES_5round_SKdistinguisher/README.md

 2) AES_5Round_Distinguisher_hashTable.c

+3) AESmultiple-of-8.ccp

 The programs should run with almost C-compilers (we have used gcc version 4.8.1).
 None of these programs is speed-optimized, they are for verification purposes only.

 In all the programs, the main function is always the last one.

-The first program contains our implementation of small scale version of AES (encryption and decryption), that is AES with words of 4 bits instead of 8.
+--(0)-- The first program contains our implementation of small scale version of AES (encryption and decryption), that is AES with words of 4 bits instead of 8.
 A complete description of it can be found in "Small Scale Variants of the AES", C. Cid et al. - http://link.springer.com/chapter/10.1007%2F11502760_10
 It has been verified against test-vectors.

-The other two are the secret-key distinguishers on 5-rounds of AES:
+--(1-2)-- The other two are the secret-key distinguishers on 5-round (small-scale) AES:
 1) "AES_5Round_Distinguisher.c" uses a re-ordering algorithm to implement the distinguisher;
 2) "AES_5Round_Distinguisher_hashTable.c" uses hash-table/array to implement the distinguisher.
 A complete description of the distinguisher and of the implementations can be found in the paper.